JamesBracken/Ember-Ash/readme.md

 A future iteration I would like to consider is adding in a limit on the amount of bookings per timeslot, as ofcourse a restaurant will have a limit on capacity and should not take more bookings than it is capable of taking.

 ![Entity relationship diagram](./static/images/readme/erd-diagram.PNG)

+#### Security

+Django has a lot to offer in terms of its security features, it has a lot built in which is accessible to the developer.
+In the current information age securing your information is crucial.

+Within this project I have implemented multiple layers of security.
+User authentication and checks ensures that each individual user can see only their own information.
+Each user should only be able to read and manipulate their own data.

+The implementation of security within this project has been done at a model and a form level to ensure no spoofing is possible.
+Even if a malicious user attempted to change data within the console(**Spoofing**) they would not be able to submit and propagate this data to the back-end as the model and form requirements would stop it.
+Additionally to the security on the back-end we also display the errors at the front-end to ensure that users are made aware of any requirements, errors and mistakes.
+Additional to security measure put in place at the model and forms, we have also placed measures at the view level.
+Placing security measures at the view level adds another level of security, we can do this with class and function *mixins* and *decorators*.
+I opted to use the decorators for this project.
+The appropriate decorators were added to each view which requires *login* or *admin* permissions.
+In this way only *logged in* users could access certain functionality and the same goes for *admins*

 #### Applications